Brentwood, Los Angeles: Economy and businesses

 The vast majority of office space in Brentwood is rented to professional services firms: accountants, lawyers, medical care.

 There are three upscale commercial areas: Brentwood Country Mart, Barrington Plaza and the San Vicente Business District, which include restaurants, clothing stores, and other high-end retailers.

 Brent-Air Pharmacy, run by the founding Lassoff family from its inception until June 2007, served Brentwood for more than 50 years.
 The drug store has been the scene of many famous scandals and, like its defunct West Hollywood cousin Schwab's, is known as the pharmacy to the stars, where many now-notable actors and actresses worked as delivery boys or "candy counter" girls.

-The Brentwood Country Mart, near the corner of San Vicente Blvd and 26th Street next to the Santa Monica city limit, is a shopping and food center that first opened in 1948.
+The Brentwood Country Mart, near the corner of San Vicente Boulevard and 26th Street next to the Santa Monica city limit, is a shopping and food center that first opened in 1948.

 Vicente Foods is an independently owned and operated grocery market that has served Brentwood since 1948.
 Other local markets include Whole Foods and Ralphs.

 A popular area for dining and coffee for local residents is located in Brentwood Village at the intersection of Barrington and Sunset.
 More than a dozen restaurants and coffee shops are located within a two-block stretch offering a wide variety of cuisine.

 Dutton's Brentwood Books, a local landmark called by Sunset magazine "the last of the truly independent bookstores", closed its doors in April 2008.